NextechSystems/selectapidocspub/source/includes/r4/_authorization.md

 1. Auth URL should be set to https://mypatientvisit-sts-dev.azurewebsites.net/connect/authorize
 1. Access Token URL should be set to https://mypatientvisit-sts-dev.azurewebsites.net/connect/token
 1. Client ID should be set to the value given to you by Nextech
 1. Secret should be set to the value given to you by Nextech.
-NOTE: This should be stored securely and access to it highly limited
+NOTE: This *MUST* be stored securely and access to it highly limited
 1. Code Challenge Method should be SHA-256
 1. Scopes should contain all needed scopes.
 At a minimum this should be "launch/patient openid fhirUser"
 1. Audience can be found under the *Advanced Options* tab and should be set to https://nxpartnerapi-dev.azurewebsites.net/api/r4